 That said, a sales funnel takes a bit of finesse to create.
 And luckily for you, I have years of experience building successful, profitable, and automated sales funnels for my clients.

-That’s why I created this upcoming funnel formula program for health and wellness professionals.
-In it, I’ll provide you with all the resources and guidance you need to build the very best sales funnel for your business.
+That’s why I created the Savvy Sales System, just for entrepreneurs like you!
+In it, I’ll provide you with all the resources and guidance you need to build the very best sales funnel for your business, plus all the marketing collateral to promote it!

 PLUS GET DESIGN TIPS, ADVICE & FREEBIES DELIVERED TO YOUR INBOX